donquixote/collabora-drupal/README.md

 ### JWT key

-Go to Configuration > System > Keys
+Go to _Configuration_ > _System_ > _Keys_

-- Create a JWT HMAC key, with the HS256 algorithm.
+- Create a _JWT HMAC_ key, with the _HS256_ algorithm.
 - Set it to be provided by the configuration.

 ### Collabora Online

-Go to Configuration > Media > Collabora Online Settings
+Go to _Configuration_ > _Media_ > _Collabora Online Settings_

-- Collabora Online server URL: the URL of the collabora online server.
+- _Collabora Online server URL_: the URL of the collabora online server.
 Note that you have to take into considerartion containers.
 If you run Drupal in one container and Collabora Online in another, you can not use `localhost`.
-- WOPI host base URL: the important part is how the Collabora Online server can reach the Drupal server.
+- _WOPI host base URL_: the important part is how the Collabora Online server can reach the Drupal server.
-- JWT Private Key ID: the id of the key created above.
+- _JWT Private Key ID_: the id of the key created above.

 Optional

-- Disable TLS certificate check for COOL: If you configure a development server you might have self-signed certificate.
+- _Disable TLS certificate check for COOL_: If you configure a development server you might have self-signed certificate.
 Checking this is **INSECURE** but allow the drupal server to contact the collabora online server is the certificate doesn't check.
+- _Access Token Expiration_: In second the expiration of the token to access the document.
+Default to 86400 seconds (24 hours).

 ### COOL